Image of teen struggling with mental health support

 4. Enhancing Social Skills

 Teens who receive mental health support can improve their social skills, leading to better relationships with peers, family, and teachers.
-This support can foster a positive social environment and reduce feelings of isolation.
+This mental health support can foster a positive social environment and reduce feelings of isolation.

 Signs Your Teen May Need Mental Health Support